Air France: La Première

 La Première is Air France's long-haul first class product.
 It is available on selected Boeing 777-300ERs.
 The Première cabin features wood and leather seats which recline 180°, forming two-metre long beds.
 Each seat features a 10.4" touchscreen personal screen with interactive gaming and audio video on demand, a privacy divider, automassage feature, reading light, storage drawer, noise-cancelling headphones, personal telephone, and laptop power ports.
 Each passenger is also provided with a personalised coat service, pure merino wool blanket, a "boudoir-style" cushion, and a travel kit featuring Biologique Recherche facial and body care products to moisturise and refresh the skin.
-Turndown service includes a mattress, a duvet, hypoallergenic feather pillow, sleepwear, a dust bag for shoes, and a pair of slippers À la carte on-demand meal services feature entrées created by Chef Guy Martin.
+Turndown service includes a mattress, a duvet, hypoallergenic feather pillow, sleepwear, a dust bag for shoes, and a pair of slippers À la carte on-demand meal services feature entrées created by Chef Guy Martin in the air.
+On the ground, a three-course menu created by chef Alain Ducasse is available at the exclusive lounge in Paris.
 Private lounge access is offered worldwide featuring a chauffeured car to the aircraft.
 La Première is not available on Airbus A330s, A350s, and most Boeing 777s, on which Business is the highest cabin class.
 Four-class 777-300ER configurations are equipped with four seats.
 Air France is also planning to introduce an updated version of La Première in 2025, with the Airbus A350-900 being a potential aircraft to be equipped with the updated cabin.
 The new La Première experience has been introduced in March 2025 and will equip the Boeing 777-300ER.
 The new private suite offers five windows and occupies 3.5 m2.
-The méridienne can be transformed in a 3 metre bed.
+The seat can be transformed into a 2 metre bed.
 The first flight with the new cabin flew from Paris to New York JFK on 8 April 2025.